connorpmullins/fork-off-react/documentation/GameOverview.md

 ### Room Creation:

 - One player creates a room
-- They can invite people to join
+- They can invite people to join (by sharing the code)
+- They set the number of rounds
-- They set the number of forks they want their story to have
+- They can set the style of the story and any other base prompts for the storytelling engine
 - They configure the amount of variance introduced in each round of forking
   - Variance goes from 1 - 10
   - Example of how two forks given the starting sentence "Jamie climbed to the top of a tree."